Section 89 of the Constitution of Urabba Parks

 - (C) from profits authorised under law for redemption – as redemptions may only be made from amounts appropriated and profits authorised by the Parliament for the purposes of redemption.

-229. Under subsection (3), service membership is redeemable upon application by a member to the judicature.
+229. Under subsection (4), service membership is redeemable upon application by a member to the judicature.
 Placing the power of redemption in the judicature ensures that there is an independent arbiter of redemption decisions.
-Membership can also be repurchased by the Parliament under subsection 105(1) (see note 267).
+Membership can also be repurchased by the Parliament under paragraph 105(b) (see note 267).

 |Wikisource has original text related to this article:|